TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

     into a localized error message shown to the user "The record 12 from table tt_content you tried to open has been deleted …".

-* Temporary issues: Updating the extension list in the Extension Manager fails because of a network issue - The code throws a catchable, named exception that is turned into a localized error message shown to the user "Can not connect to update servers, please check internet
+* Temporary issues: Updating the extension list in the `Extension Manager`:pn: fails because of a network issue - The code throws a catchable, named exception that is turned into a localized error message shown to the user "Can not connect to update servers, please check internet